Traffic in Vietnam

 It is complete chaos, but the locals are unfazed by it.

-Now, after two and a half weeks here, my family has gotten very good at crossing the street.
+Now, after two and a half weeks in Vietnam, my family has gotten very good at crossing the street.
 In fact, we barely blink an eye at the continuous wave of motorbikes and a few taxis.

 If you ever go to Vietnam, here are some tips for crossing the street: